bedangSen/SOF-ELK-Custom-Parsers/README.md

 ## Prerequisites

 1. SOF-ELK: Ensure you have a functional instance of SOF-ELK set up and running.
+If you don't have SOF-ELK installed yet, you can download it from [here](https://github.com/philhagen/sof-elk/blob/main/VM_README.md).
 1. Bash: The scripts are designed to be executed using a Bash shell.

 ## Installation